jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 - Efficient pure-Rust implementation via `xxhash-rust`.
 - Seed control for shard merge compatibility.

-### 3. SpaceSaving index map
+### 3. Misra-Gries index map
 Original DESIGN only said “tiny heavy-hitter sketch”.
-Instead of a multi-row Count-Min, we use classic SpaceSaving with an auxiliary `HashMap` to keep updates `O(1)` despite storing arbitrary byte suffixes.
+Instead of a multi-row Count-Min, we use a Misra-Gries summary with an auxiliary `HashMap` to keep updates `O(1)` despite storing arbitrary byte suffixes.
 This trades tiny extra memory (one hash entry per tracked suffix) for predictable speed.